iTchTheRightSpot/neptune/README.md

 ```bash
 cd inventory && mvn clean spring-boot:run
 ```

+- You can interact with the API via the [API routes documentation](./API.md)

 ### Run tests
 **NOTE:** Restart services if they are running when testing.